annastriuk/markdown-cv/index.md

 `01/2019-present`
 Graphic Designer at Amistar, Jax
--Define creative strategies for programs and communications -Working with others in the creative department to develop conceptual abilities -Assist with the development of creative briefings -Identify creative approaches to align with client objectives and brand position -Manage creative refresh plan for ongoing marketing programs
+- Define creative strategies for programs and communications
+- Working with others in the creative department to develop conceptual abilities
+- Assist with the development of creative briefings
+- Identify creative approaches to align with client objectives and brand position
+- Manage creative refresh plan for ongoing marketing programs

 <!-- ### Footer

-Last updated: May 2013 -->
+Last updated: Spetember 2021 -->